 4 For we who are in this tent groan,

 Being in “this tent” describes mortality of the physical body.
 We “groan” while in this body (2 Co 1:8; 4:8-12).
 The groaning is not to rid oneself of the present body but to receive the new body eventually at the Rapture.

 All Christians face adversity and suffering while in their present bodies.
 “Burdened” means weighed down or oppressed.

 not because we want to be unclothed,

 “Unclothed” is our mortality (2 Pe 1:13).
-The team did not want to be without clothing but desired to have a heavenly body superimposed on their physical body.
-Paul did not want a permanent disembodied state but longed for an immortal body.
+The team did not want to be without clothing but desired to have heavenly bodies superimposed on their physical bodies.
+Paul did not want a permanently disembodied state but longed for an immortal body.
 The point is not that it is a bad thing to be disembodied in heaven.
-The idea is that he prefers to go immediately from his mortal body on earth to his eternal body in heaven but that will not be the case.
+The idea is that he preferred to go immediately from his mortal body on earth to his eternal body in heaven, which will not be the case.

 No Christian should want to die.
 Death would be his gain (Php 1:21).
 It would be much better to be with the Lord than continue to live in this life (Php 1:23), thus we do not want to die before God’s timing.
 God “appoints” men once to die (He 9:27).
 Healthy people wait for God’s time.